abiodunjames/beginners-guide-to-golang/_docs/2. Go Basics/array-slice-and-map.md

 ```go
  var numbers [3][4] int{[4]int{1, 2, 3, 4}, [4]int{ 2, 5, 6, 8}, [4]int{9, 3, 12, 1}}
 ```
-Like other languages, Go array index starts from 0.
+Like other languages, array index starts from 0.

-We can set array values in go using indices.
+We can set an array values in go using its indices.

 ```go
 numbers[0] = 20  // assign 20 as value of index 0